-The self-study should include a thorough, frank and accurate analysis and be based on evidence relating to program performance against at least the following components, including strengths and weaknesses, desired improvements, and future directions
+The self-study should include a thorough, frank and accurate analysis and be based on evidence relating to program performance against at least the following components, including strengths and weaknesses, desired improvements, and future directions:

-- the consistency of the program with the organization's mission, educational goals, and longrange plan - the learning outcome achievements of students/graduates by comparison with - the program's stated learning outcome goals and standards - the Degree Level Standard - the opinions of employers and students/graduates - the standards of any related regulatory, accrediting or professional association - student satisfaction levels, graduation rates, and student retention rates - the relevance of the program to the field of practice it serves - the appropriateness of the method of delivery, curriculum and admission requirements (i.e., achievement level, subject preparation) for the program's educational goals and standards - the adequacy of the methods used for evaluating student progress and achievement - the adequacy of existing human, physical, technological, and financial resources - faculty performance, including consideration whether all faculty - have, where relevant, professional credentials and related work experience - hold an academic credential at least one degree higher than that offered by the program in the field or in a closely related field/discipline - engage in a level of scholarship, research, or creative activity sufficient to ensure their currency in the field.
+- Consistency of the program with the organization's mission, educational goals, and longrange plan - Learning outcome achievements of students/graduates by comparison with - The program's stated learning outcome goals and standards

+- The Degree Level Standard38 - The opinions of employers and students/graduates - The standards of any related regulatory, accrediting or professional association. - Student satisfaction levels, graduation rates, and student retention rates - The relevance of the program to the field of practice it serves - The appropriateness of the method of delivery, curriculum and admission requirements (i.e. achievement levels, subject preparation) for the program's educational goals and standards - The adequacy of the methods used for evaluating student progress and achievement - The adequacy of existing human, physical, technological, and financial resources - Faculty performance, including consideration whether all faculty - have, where relevant, professional credentials and related work experience - hold an academic credential at least one degree higher than that offered by the program in the field or in a closely related field/discipline - engage in a level of scholarship, research, or creative activity sufficient to ensure their currency in the field.39